If you're using the Classic builder, you can find that article here.

 How to add a File Upload question to your typeform

-Go to the Create panel and click on or drag the File Upload icon from the Questions menu.
+1. Go to the Create panel, click + and select the File Upload icon from the Questions menu.

-If you’d like to allow people to upload multiple files to your typeform, add a Question Group from the Questions menu, then add separate File upload questions within this group, inserting text for each one
+5. If you’d like to allow people to upload multiple files to your typeform, add a Question Group from the Questions menu, then add separate File upload questions within this group, inserting text for each one.

 Check out the example typeform we created below to get a feel for how the File Upload question looks in practice: